The Most Common Reasons Car Insurance Companies Cancel Policies

 What Is a Policy Cancellation?

 A cancellation terminates your coverage before your policy's expiration date.
 This is the more severe of the two actions.
 After the first 60–90 days of a new policy, most states restrict when an insurer can cancel you mid-term to a short list of qualifying reasons (nonpayment, fraud, license revocation, etc.).
-A cancellation creates an immediate coverage gap and is reported to your state's DMV.
+A cancellation creates an immediate coverage gap, is reported to your state's DMV, and can remain on your insurance history for 5 to 7 years — with the strongest impact on premiums typically lasting the first 3 years.

 What Is a Non-Renewal?

 A non-renewal simply means your insurer has decided not to extend your policy when it expires at the end of your current term.
 Your coverage continues through the full policy period — there's no midterm disruption.
 Non-renewals are less restricted for insurers and can happen for reasons like a high claims history, the insurer exiting your area, or underwriting changes.
-If your automatic renewal doesn't come through, always confirm whether it's a non-renewal or a full cancellation.
+If you're facing a non-renewal, review your car insurance policy renewal options before your term ends.

 State Notice Requirements